Tournament Of Champions

 Pwaa in Real Life

 During a scavenger hunt that will take you to every corner of Yale’s campus and the surrounding community, you’ll encounter real alpacas, too, including our very own Painted Warrior—the official alpaca of the Tournament of Champions.
-He's almost 15, so it's a good thing you're meeting him soon.
+He's 15, so it's a good thing you're meeting him soon.

 Recommended Hotels